wirecube/android_additive_animations/README.md

 # Android Additive Animations

 Additive animations for Android!
-An easy way to additively animate a huge number of properties of all kinds of objects, with convenient builder methods for `View`s.
+An easy way to additively animate any property of any object, with convenient builder methods for `View`s.

 Get a good overview of this library here: https://medium.com/@david.gansterd/bringing-smooth-animation-transitions-to-android-88786347e512